 In recent years, the genetic and experimental tractability of C. elegans has helped it become a leading model for the discovery of genes and variants that underlie quantitative trait variation (44–46).
 In 2016, we launched the C. elegans Natural Diversity Resource (CeNDR) to serve as a public repository for wild C. elegans strains, their genome sequences, and variant data (47).
 Since CeNDR was launched, the platform has facilitated approximately 150 studies of natural variation, including the investigation of global population structure (39, 41, 42), the evolutionary origins of hyper-divergent regions within the genome (41), and the discovery of variants that influence ecologically and biomedically relevant traits using quantitative genetic mappings (35, 37, 40, 48–54).
 These discoveries highlight the utility of CeNDR as a centralized repository of genetic variation for the C. elegans species.

 Here, we present the Caenorhabditis Natural Diversity Resource (CaeNDR), which enables comparative studies of natural diversity by including 1,680 C. briggsae and 681 C. tropicalis wild strains.
 The new CaeNDR platform provides three major functions.
-First, CaeNDR serves as a centralized hub for the collection, maintenance, and distribution of selfing Caenorhabditis strains isolated from nature.
+First, CaeNDR serves as a centralized hub for the collection, maintenance, and distribution of strains from the androdioecious Caenorhabditis species isolated from nature.
 Second, CaeNDR leverages recently improved reference genomes for C. briggsae and C. tropicalis (21, 29, 55) to provide whole-genome sequence and variant data for strains in the archive.
 Third, CaeNDR offers web-based tools to help researchers design, perform, and analyze GWAS using an augmented version of the NemaScan GWAS pipeline (56).
 In the following sections, we describe how the major functions of CaeNDR are implemented and explain how the online tools support these functions.
 The CaeNDR platform can be found at caendr.org.

 Implementation